Board of Directors

 Karen Luey (term expires April 2014)

-Karen is executive vice president and chief financial and administrative officer for Jamba, Inc., a leading destination for specialty better-for-you beverage and food offerings with over 750 locations nationwide.
+Karen is Executive Vice President and Chief Financial and Administrative Officer for Jamba, Inc., a leading destination for specialty better-for-you beverage and food offerings with over 800 locations globally.
 Her expertise encompasses the restaurant, specialty retail and consumer products industries, all in publicly traded companies.
 She has led her organizations through high growth, business model transitions and turnaround life cycles.
-Prior experience includes global corporate controller and principal accounting officer for Leapfrog Enterprises and 12 years at the Sharper Image as vice president finance and corporate controller where she led the company through two follow-on public stock offerings.
-After graduating from California State University East Bay, she spent four years in public accounting with Laventhol & Horwath.
-She is board treasurer of Bay Area Leadership Foundation and is an active volunteer at Ascend.
+Prior experience includes Global Corporate Controller and Principal Accounting Officer for Leapfrog Enterprises and 12 years at the Sharper Image as VP Finance and Corporate Controller where she led the company through two follow-on public stock offerings.
+After graduating from California State University, East Bay, she spent 4 years in public accounting with Laventhol &Horwath.
+She is a current board member of the National Restaurant Association where she serves on their Food & Healthy Living Committee and Member Value Committee and is an active volunteer at Ascend.
+In 2012 she was a finalist for the Bay Area CFO of the Year award.
 Karen lives in San Ramon with her husband and eight year old twins.
-Karen was a Girl Scout from 1st-6th grade.
+Karen was a Brownie and a Girl Scout from 1st-6th grade.

 Robin MacGillivray (term expires April 2014)